immunomind/docs/docs/source/tutorials/migration.md

 ### 3) Fewer heavy dependencies

 Many packages were moved from `Depends` to `Suggests`.
 As a result, `immunarch` now installs much faster and brings in far fewer dependencies.
-The 0.9 series would pull in around 140 packages on a clean machine, while v1.0 is closer to 88.
+The 0.9 version would pull in around 140 packages on a clean machine, while 0.10 is closer to 88.
 If you use a feature that requires an optional package, you'll see a clear prompt telling you what to install.

 ### 4) Working with visualizations